Gluten-Free Emergency Preparedness

-The Red Cross recommends having a three day supply of food on hand in an evacuation kit, and a two week supply at home for a situation when you may be unable to access outside help or supplies.
-In both cases, foods included should be those that can be stored and consumed without refrigeration or cooking, since access to either may be cut off.
-This means shelf-stable items that are canned, tetra-packed, dried, or otherwise shelf-stable.
-Be sure to include a hand-operated can opener in your emergency supplies.
+The Red Cross recommends having a three-day supply of food on hand in an emergency evacuation kit and a two-week supply at home for a situation when you may be unable to access outside help or supplies.
+In both cases, foods included in your kits should be easy to store and consume without refrigeration or cooking since access to either, or both, may be cut off.
+This means gathering items that are canned, tetra-packed, dried, or otherwise shelf-stable.

-Having connections with a local or regional gluten-free support group – and/or with other gluten-free individuals in your area – can also provide an extra layer of security, since these could be sources of gluten-free food if other supplies and sources are unavailable.
-(Local GIG support groups: https://gluten.org/community/)
+For an extra layer of safety, connect with a local or regional gluten-free support group and/or with other gluten-free individuals in your area.
+These support groups could be sources of gluten-free food if other supplies and sources are unavailable.
+Find a local GIG support group: https://gluten.org/community/.

 Food Item Selection

-- Meats/poultry/fish: Cooked and ready to eat in shelf-stable pouches or cans
+- Cooked beans/lentils: shelf-stable pouches, bags, or cans

-- Milk/milk alternatives: tetra packed shelf stable, canned, dried
+- Milk/milk alternatives: tetra-packed, shelf-stable, canned, dried or powdered

 - Energy or protein bars

-Note: be sure to include a hand-operated can opener in your emergency supplies.
+Remember to include a hand-operated can opener in your kit.

 When facing an emergency, you might not have time to pack, let alone plan out what you’ll pack.
 Prepare an emergency backpack with essentials in advance and include anything that is specific to your gluten-free needs.
 Don’t forget: